nathancarter/weblurch/doc/plan.md

 the later items those that must come after.
 Necessarily, the later items are more vague than the earlier ones.

+## Build process

+ * Factor common tasks out of the build process into a file `buildutils.litcoffee` in the root folder.
+Access this from `cake.litcoffee` through `require`.
+    * Create an `enqueue` function, so that `task 'all'` can replace its assignment statement with a call to `enqueue`.
+    * A redefinition of the `cake` `task()` function with the following before/after advice.
+       * After any task, `dequeue()` is automatically called.
+Now no task need mention `dequeue` again.
+       * Before and after any task, the `'Begin...'` and `'Done...'` messages are automatically printed, so they can be removed from each task.
+    * The code verifying that `npm install` has been run.
+    * A routine to fetch all filenames in a given folder that match a given regexp.
+The routine should take a variable number of parameters, alternating folder-regexp-folder-regexp-etc.
+    * A routine to concatenate the contents of a given list of files (given by their filenames) into one new file, with any given separator between them.
+    * A routine to run the coffeescript compiler on a given input file, and that will generate a source map, and work in the folder of the file in question.
+It will also uglify the output, again preserving source maps.
+It calls a callback when done.
+    * A single routine that takes a filename and runs `marked` on it, being smart enough to detect whether it is a test file or not, and cerate results links if and only if it is.
+Results are returned as a string.
+ * Update build process to include in app compilation any sources in the app folder other than `weblurch.litcoffee`, just as the testapp build process does.
+Then move `appsetup.litcoffee` in there, for better organization.

 ## Editing

  * Add to app and testapp unit tests a check to be sure the